Thinking of starting a new business in Louisiana? Great.

 Professional Business License

-The professional business license requires businesses that require special training or education, e.g., Doctor, Lawyers, Architects, etc.
+The professional business license is required for businesses that require special training or education, e.g., Doctor, Lawyers, Architects, etc.

 5. Apply For Bank Accounts & Business Credit Cards